Flu vaccinations 2019

 - high fever and chills

-- muscle aches, joint pains, headache and fatigue (feeling very tired)
+- muscle aches, joint pains, headache and tiredness

-Protect yourself and your family against influenza this year by getting a flu vaccine.
-Protection develops about two weeks after the injection and lasts up to a year, which makes it important to be vaccinated every year.
+Protect yourself and your family against Influenza this year by getting a flu vaccine.
+Protection develops about two weeks after the injection and lasts up to a year.
+It is important to be vaccinated every year.

 Who should get the flu vaccine?

-Each year the vaccine changes so that it strains that are likely to be active in the coming flu season.
-Each year’s vaccine is prepared each year to best match the strains predicted for the coming influenza season.
+The vaccine is prepared each year to match the strains predicted for the coming influenza season.

-The government recommends that anyone over six months of age should receive an annual flu shot to protect themselves.
-Remember, even healthy people are at risk from Influenza.
+The government recommends that everyone over six months of age should receive an annual flu shot.
+Remember, even healthy people can catch Influenza.

 Who can have a free flu vaccine?

 Influenza vaccination is the safest way to protect you against the flu.
-Influenza vaccination is funded as part of the National Immunisation Program for at risk groups including:
+It is funded by the National Immunisation Program for ‘at risk’ groups including:

-- All children aged 6 months to less than five years – Victorian government funded
+- All children between 6 months to five years of age – Victorian government funded

 - All adults aged 65 years and over